-Our audit will be planned and performed so as to provide reasonable assurance that the financial statements are free from material misstatement and give a true and fair view.
-The concept of materiality and how we define a misstatement is explained in more detail in section 8.
+Our audit has been planned and will be performed to provide reasonable assurance that the financial statements are free from material misstatement and give a true and fair view.
+The concept of materiality and how we define a misstatement is explained in the 'Materiality and misstatements' section of this report.

-The diagram on the next page outlines the procedures we perform at the different stages of the audit.
+The diagram on the next page outlines the procedures we perform at the different stages of our audit.